scloud19/SECipedia/AWS/aws_sns.md

   Follows the "publish-subscribe" (pub-sub) messaging paradigm.
     Notifications are delivered to clients using a "push" mechanism that eliminates the need to "poll" for new information.

   With SQS, you have to poll.
-But with SNS, you don't
+But with SNS, you don't; it's "push" based.

   These push notifications can be a text message, email, to SQS queues, or to any HTTP endpoint.
     Can also send push notifications to Apple, Google, Fire OS, and Window's devices; as well as Android devices in China with Baidu Cloud Push.